Time for Social Media Writing Part 3

 Don’t Sacrifice Writing Time for Social Media

-I use my calendar program and I just make a weekday appointment with myself.
-Now, I don’t always keep that appointment.
+I use my calendar program and I just make a daily appointment with myself.
+Now, I don’t always keep those appointments.
 And the one hour I set aside sometimes means 2,000 words and sometimes it means 20.
 But the appointment is still there.

 I urge you to make a recurring appointment so that writing is as important to you as visiting the dentist or changing the batteries in the smoke detector.